By Peter Foley (Registered Podiatrist)

 Athletes with this injury will typically start a training session or game feeling not too bad but will have an increase in symptoms as they run around.
 A period of rest followed by more running (half-time for example) will often cause a spike in pain.
 Symptoms may be short lived (a couple of weeks) or persist for over a year but it is a self-limiting condition (meaning it will settle down eventually when the heel bone matures).

 In some cases the pain will cause the young athlete to limp and they may need to cease the activity.
 The pain will often persist as a dull ache for several hours after exercise.
-Walking with a normal gait may be possible but often the child may walk around on tippy toes to avoid landing on his or her heels.
+Walking with a normal gait may be possible, but the child may often walk around on tippy toes to avoid landing on his or her heels.
 While calcaneal apophysitis can affect just one foot in about 60% of cases it affects both sides.

 While diagnosis can often be made from clinical presentation, a podiatric examination can help ensure that the sore area is indeed the apophysis.
 We can also help screen for other possible causative factors such as restrictions in ranges of motion and muscular weakness and tightness.
 Additionally, there is some suggestion in the literature that biomechanical alignment may play a role in the development of calcaneal apophysitis and our podiatrists can also assess this.